Now Reading

 The baby twitches inside Lena’s womb like a fish flicking its tail, and Lena returns her attention to the party.
 She is reminded so often of the flower shop that she resents Ana for hiring her in the first place.
 The memories are an unwanted distraction.
 How many baby showers will be thrown in her honor?
 She must soak up the experience.
 Scheduled sex hadn’t been pleasant.

 Lena’s mother sits across the table from Lena shining with pride.
 Her eyes have been misty all morning.
-The first grandchild of her only daughter!
+The first child of her only daughter!
 Packages wrapped in every shade of yellow topple over one another on the gift counter.
 The food is rich and plentiful, and the space is light-filled.
 Still, an image of Ana flits through Lena’s mind.
 Small, brown-skinned and stony-faced.

 Last week, when Lena had dropped by the shop one afternoon to make sure Ana understood the lawyer’s letter, Ana wouldn’t even look at Lena.